Who Has the Rights to the Proceeds From a Wrongful Death Lawsuit?

 The surviving spouse never gets less than one third.
 Now it can get much more complicated than this if there is no surviving spouse, no children.
 Or if there are no parents that survive.

 There are all sorts of scenarios.
-At the Law Offices of John Day, we've been representing the families of wrongful death victims for more than 30 years.
+At The Law Offices of John Day, P.C. we've been representing the families of wrongful death victims for more than 30 years.
 We'd be happy to sit down and talk with you about your potential case.

 There is no charge for this serious.
 And if we are able to help you, we will accept representation of you on a no recovery, no fee basis.